The Structure of Stand-Up Comedy

 Visual essays are an emerging form of journalism.
 Some of the most complex, debated topics get lost in “too long; didn’t read” 10,000-word articles.
 Visual storytelling makes ideas more accessible.

-At The Pudding, our goal is to advance public discourse and avoid media echo chambers.
-We’re not chasing current events or clickbait.
-We choose topics where visuals both entertain and inform.
-This means that we invest in research and ignore news cycle noise.
+The goal of The Pudding is to advance public discourse and avoid media echo chambers.
+They’re not chasing current events or clickbait.
+They choose topics where visuals both entertain and inform.
+This means investing in research and ignoring news cycle noise.

-We’re also trying to advance the craft.
+They’re also trying to advance the craft.
 Visual journalism is still in its infancy.
-We don’t have an established pattern language found in traditional reporting.
-Sometimes we’ll attempt an unfamiliar visual approach—not because it’s guaranteed to work, but because we won’t know until we try.
-Rarely do organizations have the liberty take such risks, yet we’re small enough to experiment in the pursuit of quality.
+It doesn’t have the established pattern language found in traditional reporting.
+Sometimes they’ll attempt an unfamiliar visual approach—not because it’s guaranteed to work, but because they won’t know until they try.
+Rarely do organizations have the liberty take such risks, yet they’re small enough to experiment in pursuit of quality.

 Why this?
 Why now?